-Infractions generally only result in a fine in California; however, you could face fines of up to $250 for carrying an open bottle of alcohol in your car.
-You could also face additional criminal charges.
+Infractions generally only result in a fine in California.
+You could face fines of up to $250 for carrying an open bottle of alcohol in your car.
+In some situations, though, you could also face additional criminal charges.
 For example, you could get charged with driving under the influence (DUI).

 Click to contact our Criminal Defense Lawyers today

-Carrying an Open Bottle of Alcohol with Drivers Under 21
+Carrying an Open Bottle of Alcohol With Occupants Under 21

 Possessing an open container while driving is often an infraction.
 However, you could face misdemeanor charges if you have an open container in a car with individuals under the age of 21.
 This could result in Vehicle Code Section 23224 charges in California.
 VC 23224 convictions result in:

 - Jail time of up to six months

 - Summary probation

 You could also face restrictions on your driving privileges after a VC 23224 conviction in court.
 Fortunately, a DUI lawyer can help you handle these charges in California.
 A lawyer will work to show that you were properly transporting a container of alcohol, for example.

 A lawyer will also work to show that you were stopped without due cause by a police officer.
 Your lawyer may even argue that the officer had no legal right to search your vehicle for open bottles of alcohol.
 Learn more with the Simmrin Law Group.